Personal Immigration

 Business Immigration

-Self-Employment and the Partner Visa Financial Requirement
+Self-Employment Income and the Partner Visa Financial Requirement

 There are a number of ways in which the financial requirement of Appendix FM can be met when making an application for entry clearance or leave to remain as a partner.
 This post will focus on how the financial requirement may be met by relying on income from self-employment and outline some of the relevant factors to consider.

-What is self-employment under the Immigration Rules?
+What Is Self-Employment Under the Immigration Rules?

 You can rely on self-employment as: a sole trader where the business is owned and controlled by one person; a partnership where the business is owned and controlled by two or more people; or a franchise using an established business model.
 Self-employment must be ongoing at the date of application.